charlesneimog/py4pd/docs/index.md

         </audio>
     </p>

-=== "Spectral analysis"
+=== "Sound analysis"
     In Python, there is not just one Spectral Analysis package.
 I mainly use `loristrck` because of the `.sdif` files.
 But there is `simpl`, `librosa`, [PyAudio_FFT](https://github.com/aiXander/Realtime_PyAudio_FFT), among others.
-If you want to spectral manipulations you can work with `pysdif3` that is fast and amazing.
-Here an example using `loristrck` in PureData.
+If you want spectral manipulations you can work with `pysdif3` which is fast and amazing.
+Here is an example using `loristrck` in PureData.

     <p align="center">
 	    <img src="examples/spectral-analysis/analisys.gif" width="50%"></img>